-Dr. Simon W. Young, MBChB FRACS MD, is an orthopedic surgeon specialising in the knee.
+Dr. Simon W. Young, MBChB FRACS MD, is an orthopaedic surgeon specialising in the knee.
 He brings leading edge, advanced techniques to patients seeking treatment for their arthritic and sports related conditions.
 Simon sees patients of all ages and athletes at every level of sport, both amateur and professional.

-Simon, a best in class orthopedic surgeon, graduated from the University of Otago Medical School in 2001 being awarded the Mary Shaw Prize for Surgery for his Graduating Class.
+Simon, a best in class orthopaedic surgeon, graduated from the University of Otago Medical School in 2001 being awarded the Mary Shaw Prize for Surgery for his Graduating Class.
 After two years of post-graduate experience at Royal National Orthopaedic and Chelsea & Westminster Hospitals in London, he returned to New Zealand to undertake his orthopaedic surgical training for which he was awarded the two major graduating recognitions from the New Zealand Orthopaedic Association - Best Overall Graduating Trainee and Best Research Award.

-Simon furthered his orthopedic specialization in the USA, completing a Sports Medicine Fellowship at Stanford University, and an Arthroplasty Fellowship at Mayo Clinic – ranked the #1 hospital overall by the U.S. News & World Report rankings of top hospitals.
+Simon furthered his orthopaedic specialization in the USA, completing a Sports Medicine Fellowship at Stanford University, and an Arthroplasty Fellowship at Mayo Clinic – ranked the #1 hospital overall by the U.S. News & World Report rankings of top hospitals.

 While at Stanford, he served as Team Physician at Stanford Sports Medicine Clinic, and provided orthopaedic care to elite athletes, including the San Francisco 49ers NFL team and the Stanford College Football team.
 Mr. Young was an attending physician at the Rose Bowl Final.